tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 # Migration Style Guide

-When writing migrations for GitLab, you have to take into account that these will be ran by hundreds of thousands of organizations of all sizes, some with many years of data in their database.
+When writing migrations for GitLab, you have to take into account that these will be run by hundreds of thousands of organizations of all sizes, some with many years of data in their database.

 In addition, having to take a server offline for an upgrade small or big is a big burden for most organizations.
-For this reason it is important that your migrations are written carefully, can be applied online and adhere to the style guide below.
+For this reason, it is important that your migrations are written carefully, can be applied online, and adhere to the style guide below.

 Migrations are **not** allowed to require GitLab installations to be taken offline unless _absolutely necessary_.
-Downtime assumptions should be based on the behaviour of a migration when performed using PostgreSQL, as various operations in MySQL may require downtime without there being alternatives.
+Downtime assumptions should be based on the behavior of migration when performed using PostgreSQL, as various operations in MySQL may require downtime without there being alternatives.

 When downtime is necessary the migration has to be approved by: